Transfer pictures from a Blackberry phone to your computer

 Question: I have some pictures I took with my Blackberry Curve that I'd like to copy over to my computer.
 How do I do this?

-Answer: With Blackberry phones you have a few choices for copying photos to your computer, or for copying them from your computer to your Blackberry.
+Answer: Blackberry phones give you several choices for copying photos to your computer, or for copying them from your computer to your Blackberry.
 These instructions also work for copying music files and videos.

 1. Transfer via email.

-The email will show up on your computer with a file attachment containing your picture in jpg format, which is compatible with any photo imaging programs and will even open in Microsoft Paint (although I recommend a program like Paint.NET which is free and awesome).
+The email will show up on your computer with a file attachment containing your picture in jpg format, which is compatible with any photo imaging program like MS Paint on Windows, or Preview on a Mac.

-The only drawback with the email approach is that you can only send one picture at a time, which gets a little tedious if you have several pictures you'd like to copy to your computer.
-In that case I recommend the USB data cable approach described below.
+The only drawback with the email approach is that you can only send ONE picture at a time, which gets a little tedious if you have several pictures you'd like to copy to your computer.
+In that case I recommend the USB data cable approach described in option #3 below.

 2. Transfer using bluetooth.